FlagOpen/FlagEmbedding/FlagEmbedding/BGE_M3/README.md

 to fine-tune the dense embedding.

 If you want to fine-tune all embedding function of m3, you can refer to the [unified_fine-tuning example](https://github.com/FlagOpen/FlagEmbedding/tree/master/examples/unified_finetune)

+**5. Some suggestions for retrieval pipeline in RAG** We recommend to use following pipeline: hybrid retrieval + re-ranking.
+- Hybrid retrieval leverages the strengths of various methods, offering higher accuracy and stronger generalization capabilities.
+A classic example: using both embedding retrieval and the BM25 algorithm.
+Now, you can try to use BGE-M3, which supports both embedding and sparse retrieval.
+This allows you to obtain token weights (similar to the BM25) without any additional cost when generate dense embeddings.
+- As cross-encoder models, re-ranker demonstrates higher accuracy than bi-encoder embedding model.
+Utilizing the re-ranking model (e.g., [bge-reranker](https://github.com/FlagOpen/FlagEmbedding/tree/master/FlagEmbedding/reranker), [cohere-reranker](https://txt.cohere.com/rerank/)) after retrieval can further filter the selected text.